Authored by Mike Krueger

 Year to date F&I income before compensation per retail unit sold

-Service warranty labor sales as a percentage of total sales
+The trend of internal labor as a percentage of total service labor sales follows:

 Year to date body shop gross profit percentage